MICROBIAL ADAPTATIONS TO DROUGHT (WAGNER LAB)

-MICROBIOTA AND HOST PHENOLOGY
+MICROBIOTA AND HOST PHENOLOGY (ROPER LAB)

 Plant phenology, the timing of annual plant life-cycle events, affects the fitness of the plant and the organisms that are dependent on it.
 In the context of agriculture, it can affect the potential yield, growing distribution range, and a crops adaptability to climate change.
 Changes in phenology can be detrimental to pollinator populations, plant yield, pest treatment efficacy, and concerning human health, may lead to premature or prolonged allergy seasons.
 Recent work has shown that phenology is impacted by environmental factors.
 However, the impact of biological, particularly microbial, factors on the regulation, timing, and plasticity of plant phenology is still unknown.